 Selection of Candidates / Application Process

-Nursing students in the second semester of sophomore year who meet the criteria listed below for the Honors Program will receive information about the program and will be invited to apply.
-The Honors Program Coordinator with input from nursing faculty members will make selections.
+After completion of the first semester in junior year, nursing students who meet the criteria listed below for the Honors Program will receive information about the program and will be invited to apply.
+The honors program coordinator, with input from nursing faculty members, will make selections.
 Selection will be based on the following criteria:

-- A written essay highlighting long-term student goals and including why the student wants to participate in the honors program.
+- A written essay highlighting long-term student goals, including why the student wants to participate in the honors program.

 - A completed faculty endorsement form.

 To remain in the honors program, a student must meet all program requirements, maintain a minimum GPA of 3.5, and a B+ or higher in all nursing (NUR) courses.
 If the GPA falls below 3.5, the student will have one academic semester to regain the required GPA.
 A student who fails to achieve the minimum GPA will no longer be eligible to continue in the honors program.
 If a student receives a grade of B or lower in a nursing course, he/she may petition the honors program coordinator to have honors status continued.
 Students’ academic and clinical status will be reviewed each semester by the Honors Program Faculty.

 Honors students will be recognized for their scholastic achievement.
 Students who complete the program will receive a certificate upon graduation from Elms College.
 This is presented to each nursing honors student at the Nursing Pinning Ceremony.
 In addition, honors students’ permanent transcripts will bear the designation of Sister Nora Harrington Nurse Scholar.